MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-1.md

 ---
-title: Work with Azure service principals – Azure CLI | Microsoft Docs
+title: Create Azure service principals using the Azure CLI | Microsoft Docs
-description: Learn how to create and use service principals with the Azure CLI.
-Use service principals to gain control over which Azure resources can be accessed.
+description: Learn how to create and use service principals to control access to Azure resources using the Azure CLI.
 manager: jasongroce
 author: dbradish-microsoft
 ms.author: dbradish